It's 2020: Why Are We Still Talking About The Pumpkin Spice Latte?

 It’s 2020: Why Is The Pumpkin Spice Latte Still Part Of The Zeitgeist?

 It’s been 17 years since Starbucks first introduced the PSL.
-Despite all that’s happened (especially this year), here’s why people can’t stop guzzling it.

-Batten down your palates and gird your tastebuds: pumpkin spice season is here.
+Here’s how the drink managed to stay relevant, despite ~everything~.

 Never mind that we’re still deep in the sweltering depths of summer, the simple idea of woolen sweaters and scarves enough to give us hives.
 Or that a global pandemic is upending lives, ravaging the economy, and keeping people indoors.
 Even now, savvy as we have become about being gaslit or lied to, food purveyors are trying to convince us there is a distinct nip in the air and the soft crunch of foliage underfoot.